-The DLOSCETM contains questions involving lifelike three-dimensional (3D) models that can be manipulated, magnified, moved, and rotated.
+The DHLOSCE contains questions involving lifelike, three-dimensional (3D) models that can be manipulated, magnified, moved, and rotated.
 The JCNDE has made an online tutorial available, so that candidates can practice interacting with a 3D model before they arrive at the test center.
-Click the link below to access this tutorial and to practice viewing and manipulating a 3D model.
-Within official DLOSCE administrations, questions involving 3D models will include a help section represented by a question mark in the upper right-hand corner of the screen.
+Click the link provided below to access this tutorial and to practice viewing and manipulating a 3D model.
+Within official DHLOSCE administrations, questions involving 3D models will include a help section represented by a question mark in the upper right-hand corner of the screen.
 Clicking on the question mark will display instructions on how to manipulate the model.

-More information regarding the 3D models is available on the DLOSCE website at: ADA.org/DLOSCE.
+More information regarding the 3D models is available on the DHLOSCE website at the following link: ADA.org/DHLOSCE

-The JCNDE recommends that candidates practice interacting with the online tutorial 3D model BEFORE their testing appointments, in preparation for their official DLOSCE administration.
-Candidates should be aware that for purposes of this examination all margins on 3D models have been placed supragingivally.
+The JCNDE recommends that candidates practice interacting with the online tutorial 3D model BEFORE their testing appointments, in preparation for their official DHLOSCE administration.